When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 What Is Employee Attrition?

-Staff or employee attrition describes a gradual but deliberate reduction in the number of employees through a natural event or process, such as retirement or resignation.
+Staff attrition describes a gradual but deliberate reduction in the number of workers through a natural event or process, such as retirement or resignation.
 Other natural events that may lead to staff attrition include:

 - Elimination of a position